mklno/personalSite/content/about.md

 As we are in the Information Age, where we don't just face information overload but also opinion overload, Kafkaa is a place I strive to live away from all the cacophony of the mainstream Internet.

 Welcome to my corner of the Internet.
 Feel free to check my site.
+Subscribe to my blog via [RSS feed](../atom.xml).